 There are six levels of PMI credentials available:

-PMI - Agile Certified Practitioner (PMI-ACP®) - If you wish to gain recognition of your use of Agile methods in projects, this qualification is for you.
-Being awarded this certification demonstrates your knowledge of Agile principles, tools and techniques;
+PMI - Agile Certified Practitioner (PMI-ACP®): this certification demonstrates your knowledge of Agile principles, tools and techniques.

 PMI Scheduling Professional (PMI-SP®) is a qualification that has been created by PMI to recognise project management professionals' expertise in the field of project scheduling.
 Gaining this qualification demonstrates your unique competence in creating and maintaining project schedules.
 Those with the PMI-SP qualification are still are able to demonstrate the foundation knowledge in project management.